No wave: Legacy

 In a foreword to the book No Wave, Weasel Walter wrote of the movement's ongoing influence:

 I began to express myself musically in a way that felt true to myself, constantly pushing the limits of idiom or genre and always screaming "Fuck You!" loudly in the process.
 It's how I felt then and I still feel it now.
 The ideals behind the (anti-) movement known as No Wave were found in many other archetypes before and just as many afterwards, but for a few years around the late 1970s, the concentration of those ideals reached a cohesive, white-hot focus.

+Swans and Sonic Youth, both considered pioneering bands in the development of noise rock, alternative rock, and several subgenres of heavy metal, were originally inspired by and members of the no wave scene in New York.

 In 2004, Scott Crary made the documentary Kill Your Idols, including such no wave bands as Suicide, Teenage Jesus and the Jerks, DNA and Glenn Branca as well as bands influenced by no wave, including Sonic Youth, Swans, Foetus and others.

 In 2007–2008, three books on the scene were published: Stuart Baker's (editor) Soul Jazz Records New York Noise (with photographs by Paula Court), Marc Masters' Black Dog Publishing No Wave (with a foreword by Weasel Walter), and Thurston Moore and Byron Coley's Harry N. Abrams No Wave: Post-Punk.
 Underground.
 New York.
 1976–1980 (for which Lydia Lunch wrote the Introduction).

 Coleen Fitzgibbon and Alan W. Moore created a short film in 1978 (finished in 2009) of a New York City no wave concert to benefit Colab titled X Magazine Benefit, documenting performances by DNA, James Chance and the Contortions, and Boris Policeband.
 Shot in black and white and edited on video, the film captured the gritty look and sound of the music scene during that era.
 In 2013, it was exhibited at Salon 94, an art gallery in New York City.

 In 2023, the No Wave movement received institutional recognition at the Centre Pompidou with a Nicolas Ballet curated exhibition entitled Who You Staring At: Culture visuelle de la scène no wave des années 1970 et 1980 (Visual culture of the no wave scene in the 1970s and 1980s).
 Musical performances and three recorded conversations with No Wave artists were included as part of the exhibition.

+In 2026, No New York: A Memoir of No Wave and the Women Who Shaped the Scene, a memoir by Adele Bertei, the acetone organist for the Contortions and Brian Eno’s assistant, was published by Beacon Press.

 Regional scenes

 Kansai no wave

-Kansai no wave was a regionalized extension of New York city no wave, and consisted of early Japanese punk and noise music artists centered around Osaka, Kobe, Kyoto and other parts of the Kansai region in the late 1970s and early 1980s.
-Artists included Aunt Sally, Inu, Ultra Bide members Hide and Jojo Hiroshige, and SS.
+Kansai no wave was a music scene centered around Osaka, Kobe, Kyoto and other parts of the Kansai region in the late 1970s and early 1980s.
+The scene consisted of Japanese punk and noise music artists which included Aunt Sally, Inu, Ultra Bide members Hide and Jojo Hiroshige, and SS.
 The movement later influenced the development of the Japanoise scene.